-- Centralised Organisation.
-Traditionally, direct procurement relies on a centralised system, where category managers focus their time and talent on direct purchasing for specific goods and services.
-Indirect spend has historically been much less organised, but the introduction of procurement software with artificial intelligence and process automation tools is rapidly making it possible to gain control over, and visibility into, both types of spend while maintaining centralised data management and distributed access.
+- Centralized Organization.
+Traditionally, direct procurement relies on a centralized system, where category managers focus their time and talent on direct purchasing for specific goods and services.
+Indirect spend has historically been much less organized, but the introduction of procurement software with artificial intelligence and process automation tools is rapidly making it possible to gain control over, and visibility into, both types of spend while maintaining centralized data management and distributed access.

 All that said, companies offering virtual goods or professional services as their products, either directly to consumers or to other businesses, are largely focused on indirect procurement processes.
 Without the need for raw materials to feed production, procurement teams at these companies invest most of their time, energy, and resources in managing what would be considered indirect procurement in a traditional model.

-As a result, comparing direct and indirect procurement to divide spend may not be as useful to these organisations when building their procurement strategy and business process management plans.
+As a result, comparing direct and indirect procurement to divide spend may not be as useful to these organizations when building their procurement strategy and business process management plans.

 A More Nuanced Approach

-Looking beyond the direct procurement/indirect procurement divide, let us consider a new way of categorising spend.
+Looking beyond the direct procurement/indirect procurement divide, let us consider a new way of categorizing spend.
 More specifically, let us take the term “direct procurement” and split it into three distinct categories:

 Cost-Driven Direct Procurement